invisibleroads/invisibleroads-tutorials/geodjango-googlemaps-build.rst

+.. use updated django in code
+.. test that the downloadable code still works

 Build a simple GIS web application using GeoDjango and Google Maps
 ==================================================================
 By the end of this tutorial you will have built a simple GIS web application for viewing, editing, searching and uploading GIS data.
 We first presented this tutorial as part of a three-hour session on `Working with Geographic Information Systems in Python <http://us.pycon.org/2009/tutorials/schedule/1PM4/>`_ during the `2009 Python Conference <http://us.pycon.org/2009/>`_ in Chicago, Illinois.